 Use Response-to Scores to Guide Agronomic Decisions

-Response-to scores can help you better match the hybrids you choose to your management style and farm environment, which allows you to allocate your crop inputs budget more precisely.
-For the last 10 years, WinField United has measured and recorded the response of various hybrids to population, nitrogen and continuous corn.
-In the last six years, response to fungicide has been added to the mix.
+Response-to scores can help you better match the hybrids you choose to your management style and farm environment, which allows you to allocate your crop input budget more precisely.
+For the last 11 years, WinField® United has measured and recorded the response of various hybrids to population and nitrogen.
+In the last seven years, response to fungicide has been added to the mix.

-In 2020, we field tested hybrids from CROPLAN®, DeKalb®, NK®, Brevant® and Pioneer® for response to population (RTP), response to nitrogen (RTN) and response to continuous corn (RTCC).
-We also tested hybrids from the same brands for response to fungicide (RTF).
+In 2021, we field tested hybrids from CROPLAN®, Dekalb®, NK®, Brevant® and Pioneer® for response-to population (RTP), response-to nitrogen (RTN) and response-to fungicide (RTF).
 The yield response ranges highlight the importance of understanding how the hybrids you pick react to different management practices to optimize yield potential.

 Some hybrids respond more favorably to being planted at high populations than others.
-For example, if you are planting on your home farm, have good tile drainage and adequate fertility, and want to experiment with high management and pushing populations, planting a hybrid that tolerates high populations can potentially give you a larger yield potential response and more plants per acre.
+For example, if you have a field with good tile drainage and adequate fertility, and you have the capability to maximize yield by pushing populations, planting a hybrid that tolerates high populations could give you a larger yield potential response and more plants per acre.

-If you have another farm that’s a long way from home, is on rented ground with lower fertility levels, has sandier or rockier soil that’s droughty and where corn plants usually dry up in August, you’d want to plant a lower population hybrid.
+If you have another farm with lower fertility levels, sandier or rockier soil that’s droughty and it’s often faced with stress in August, you’d want to plant a lower population hybrid.
 This allows you to maintain yield at low populations and in a low-yield environment.
 But, if you do get decent rains in August and some good mineralization to boost fertility, even a lower population hybrid could flex its ear more and you could still capture some top-end yields.

-If you’re planting a high-RTN hybrid this year, make sure you apply in-season nitrogen or topdress those hybrids first.
-If you put all your nitrogen on prior to or at planting, you might assume that’s enough for the year.
+With high fertility prices, RTN scores will be a great tool to turn to this year.
+If you’re planting a high-RTN hybrid this year, make sure you prioritize your N investment there, applying in-season nitrogen or topdressing those hybrids first.
+If you put all your N on prior to or at planting, you might assume that’s enough for the year.
 However, if you have above-average rainfall during May and June, and you do a pre-sidedress nitrate test or take a tissue sample that indicates you’re low on nitrogen, make sure you’re applying additional nitrogen in-season on your high RTN hybrids first.

 But again, if you’re planting on rented ground with low natural fertility and low organic matter that doesn’t supply as much nitrogen naturally through mineralization, selecting a low-RTN hybrid is generally a better choice.